anchayes/Stat628-Module3/README.md

 We inlcuded an executive summary of our analysis as well as a presentation of our findings and recomendations.

-We produced a shiny app to visualize our findings.
+We produced a shiny app to visualize our findings: https://dgao0312.shinyapps.io/module3/